Events NY Spring Summit 2026 Day 2 Transcript

 Ashwin Venkatesan, HFS 01:09

 All right.
 Good afternoon, everyone.
 I'm Ashwin.
 I lead our technology services research here at HFS.
 So fellow panelists, our mission is to discuss the future of IT and business process services.
 And we have 30 minutes to figure out the answers.
 So it's a pretty straightforward mission for us.
 So let's do a quick round of introductions.
 So I'd like you to tell us about your background quickly.
-And then one word or one phrase that comes to your mind when we think of future of IT and business services.
-You're not allowed to use agentic or AI.
+And then one word or one phrase that comes to your mind when we think of future of IT and business services, you're not allowed to use agentic or AI.
 Satish, let's start with you.

 Satish Nair, Infosys BPM 01:51